MyMICDS/MyMICDS-v2/API Endpoints.md

 - `error` - Null if successful, string containing error if failure.
 - `classes` - Array of classes the user has.

+## Statistics API
+This is the part of the API that relates to MyMICDS usage statistics.
+Can be found under `src/routes/statsAPI.js`.
+The associated stats module can be found under `src/libs/stats.js`.

+### `/stats/get`
+Query the database to get usage statistics for amount of registered users, amount of active users, and amount of users registered today.

+#### Response
+- `error` - Null if successful, string containing error if failure.
+- `stats` - Object containing statistics.

 ## Snowday Calculator API